Gocra/Gocra/README.md

 # About Me

-I'm a frontend web developer.
+I'm a software engineer.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ## Languages and Tools